localghost-blog/localghost-blog.github.io/_posts/2022-03-23-how-to-display-LaTeX-in-Github-Pages.md

-For example, when using [mmistakes/minimal-mistakes: Jekyll theme for building a personal site, blog, project documentation, or portfolio. (github.com)](https://github.com/mmistakes/minimal-mistakes), you may include it into `_includes/head/custom.html`.
+For example, when using [mmistakes/minimal-mistakes](https://github.com/mmistakes/minimal-mistakes), include it in `_includes/head/custom.html`.

 ## Step 2: Configuration (optional)